takomo-io/takomo-docs/docs/stacks/stack-template-file.md

 ## Dynamic Templates

-You can turn static template files into dynamic templates by using one of the following file extension:

-- .hbs
-- .hbs.yml
-- .hbs.json

-Takomo processes the dynamic template files with Handlebars templating engine.
-In dynamic templates, you can use all Handlebars features.
+Takomo processes template files with Handlebars templating engine.
+You can use all Handlebars features.

 ## See Also